Find the perfect office printer for your business in this comprehensive guide.

 Each printer cartridge offers a different page yield (the amount of pages a cartridge can print) and every printer has a different monthly duty cycle.
 Some cartridges have high yield options and some don’t.
 More important than the price of a printer, these two factors should be accounted for when shopping for a new printer.
 The difference in printing costs between one cartridge and another can be drastic, so you’ll want to find one that meets your needs and your budget.

 In this guide, we will cover the 10 essential printer terms you should know before you buy so you can make a smart purchase.
 After we go over the terms, we will jump into some of our favorite business printers on the market today.
+If you want to skip ahead and go straight to the printers, click on the jump links below.

 Print speed is key in a busy office.
 Some manufacturers call print speed “ppm” or “pages per minute,” but you might also see it as “ipm” which stands for “images per minute.”
 For offices that plan to share a printer between a number of employees, waiting for your document when the print queue is backed up can be a hassle.
 A speedy printer can instantly resolve that concern.